Thaicom

 Thaicom Public Company Limited is a Thai satellite operator and provider of satellite and telecommunication services since 1991.
-The company operates a fleet of currently four satellites covering Asia, Oceania, and Africa.
-Thaicom is a subsidiary of Intouch Holdings Public Company Limited, Thailand's biggest telecommunications conglomerate.
+The company operates a fleet of four satellites covering Asia, Oceania, and Africa.
+Thaicom is a subsidiary of Intouch Holdings PCL, Thailand's biggest telecommunications conglomerate.

 History

-The company's satellite project was named Thaicom by the King Bhumibol.
+The company's satellite project was named Thaicom by King Bhumibol.

 Thailand-based Shinawatra Computer and Communications Co.
-Ltd. (now INTOUCH HOLDINGS PLC) signed a US$100 million contract with Hughes Space and Communications Company Ltd. in 1991 to build Thailand's first communications satellite.
+Ltd. (later Intouch Holdings PLC) signed a US$100 million contract with Hughes Space and Communications Company Ltd. in 1991 to build Thailand's first communications satellite.
 Thaicom 1 was launched on 18 December 1993, carrying 12 C-band transponders and covering an area from Japan to Singapore.

-The Company became a listed company on the Stock Exchange of Thailand on 18 January 1994, and is officially traded under the symbol THCOM.
+The company became a listed company on the Stock Exchange of Thailand on 18 January 1994, and is officially traded under the symbol THCOM.